 - Issues Not Noted on the DVIR – Daily vehicle inspection reports (DVIRs) are reports that list all issues related to the truck or tractor trailer.
 It is the truck driver’s responsibility to report any and all defects or deficiencies they find with their trucks in the DVIR.
 However, due to the risk of being delayed, some truck drivers do not report their defects or deficiencies which could lead to dangerous mechanical failure.
 Roadside inspections on tractor trailer trucks help truck drivers pinpoint potential issues that require reporting.

 Contact a Truck Accident Lawyer in Texas now

 If you or someone you love has suffered an injury after a truck accident in Texas, contact Corpus Christi personal injury lawyer Minesh J. Patel at The Patel Firm PLLC.
-The truck accident lawyers in Corpus Christi at The Patel Firm PLLC are aggressive and ready to fight for the damages and justice you and your family deserve after a truck accident or 18-wheeler accident in Corpus Christi, Texas. seek damages for property damage, medical bills, and more after a serious trucking accident.
-Speak to a truck accident attorney in Corpus Christi, Texas today at The Patel Firm PLLC personal injury law office to find out how we can help you.
+The Corpus Christi truck accident lawyers at The Patel Firm PLLC are aggressive and ready to fight for the damages and justice you and your family deserve after a truck accident or 18-wheeler accident in Corpus Christi, Texas. seek damages for property damage, medical bills, and more after a serious trucking accident.

 We fight for you and your injuries.
 Here for you twenty-four hours a day, seven days a week.
 Let’s discuss your options.
-Call or contact us today for a free legal consultation.
+Call us at (361) 400-2036 or contact us today for a free legal consultation.